Skip to main content

 The onboarding process collects key employee information that is required for payroll to process:

-• Their primary work location/home address for remote workers
+• Their primary work location/home address for remote workers.

-• A bank account for direct deposits
+• A bank account for direct deposits.

 Employees are also asked to complete IRS Form W-4 for federal withholdings.
 They may also be asked to complete a state-specific withholding form.